Introduction to 1953 market-dependent prices Bills

 Series End

-The 1953 series was discontinued and replaced by the 1963 series of $2 bills, which continued the red seal United States Note design before the eventual transition to green seal Federal Reserve Notes in 1976.
+The 1953 series was discontinued and replaced by the 1963 series of two-dollar bills, which continued the red seal United States Note design before the eventual transition to green seal Federal Reserve Notes in 1976.

 Each series maintains the same basic design featuring Thomas Jefferson on the front and a reproduction of John Trumbull’s painting “Declaration of Independence” on the reverse.
 The detailed engraving work and distinctive red Treasury seal are hallmarks of these notes.